Skip to Content

 The students enrolled in the Dental Assistant program should be able to meet the established technical standards identified below with or without reasonable accommodation.
 The technical standards for the Dental Assistant program are representative of those found in the Dental Assistant profession.

-Review the Dental Assistant Technical Standards.
+Review the Dental Hygienist Technical Standards.

 High School Eligibility